XunXun-Zhou/Sap2OpenSees/README.md

 # Sap2Opensees
-Data Exchange from Sap2000 to OpenSees
+Data Transmission from Sap2000 to OpenSees